 You will submit all lessons for this course electronically.
 Your work for each lesson will need to be saved as a PDF in order to submit the lesson for grading.
-See Requirements for Creating PDFs in the Syllabus section of your course for information on PDF-creation options.
+See Requirements for Creating PDFs on course home page for information on PDF-creation options.